Dkale0/Dkale0.github.io/_posts/2023-04-23-fred-data-pipeline.md

   </pre>
 </html>

-The code for our dag is available below.
+The code for our dag is shown below.

 <html>
   <head>